 By offering advice we aim to bring about positive changes in peoples’ lives.
 This ranges from measurable outcomes, such as increasing household income or getting a refund for a client, through to wider improvements, such as better health and family relationships.
 We also aim to achieve policy changes for our local community and nationally – find out more about our Campaigning for Change work.

-We are proud to work in the challenging environment of London in 2015.
+We are proud to work in the challenging environment of London in 2017-18 and beyond.
 All our advice is free, independent, confidential and impartial.
 It is an essential part of what we do that we value diversity, promote equality and challenge discrimination.

 We are governed by a Board of Trustees that oversees our strategic direction, manages our finances, ensures we comply with the law and monitors standards.